codemonstersteam/.github/profile/README.md

 Software Craftsmanship and Writing Right Software

-- 🔭 I’m currently working on fluent functional extension for projects implemented in kotlin
+- 🔭 I’m currently learning flutter, kotlin compose and working on essises at my online spot

 - 🤔 Experimenting with reactive REST

-- 🌱 I’m currently learning Flutter, Kotlin

 - Welcome